-The superintendent, or designee, will keep a list of the individuals and their positions who are authorized to view a special education student's records without the permission of the parents or the eligible student.
+The superintendent will keep a list of the individuals and their positions who are authorized to view a special education student's records without the permission of the parents or the eligible student.
 Individuals not listed are not allowed access without parental or an eligible student's written permission.
 This list must be current and available for public inspection and updated as changes occur.

-The superintendent, or designee, will also keep a list of individuals, agencies and organizations which have requested or obtained access to a student's records, the date access was given and their legitimate educational interest or purpose for which they were authorized to view the records.
+The superintendent will also keep a list of individuals, agencies and organizations which have requested or obtained access to a student's records, the date access was given and their legitimate educational interest or purpose for which they were authorized to view the records.
 The superintendent, however, does not need to keep a list of the parents, authorized educational employees, officers and agencies of the school district who have accessed the student's records.
 This list for a student record may be accessed by the parents, the eligible student and the custodian of student records.

-Permanent education records, including a student's name, address, phone number, grades, attendance record, classes attended, grade level completed and year completed may be maintained without time limitation.
-Permanent student education records will be kept in a fire-safe vault or they may be maintained electronically with a secure backup file.
+Permanent student records, including a student's name, address, phone number, grades, attendance record, classes attended, grade level completed and year completed may be maintained without time limitation.
+Permanent student records will be kept in a fire-safe vault or they may be maintained electronically with a secure backup file

-When personally identifiable information, other than permanent education records, is no longer needed to provide educational services to a special education student, the parents or eligible student are notified.
+When personally identifiable information, other than permanent student records, no longer needs to be maintained by the school district to provide educational services to a special education student, the parents or eligible student are notified.
 This notice is normally given after a student graduates or otherwise leaves the school district.
 If the parents or eligible student request that the personally identifiable information be destroyed, the school district will destroy the records, except for permanent records.

 Prior to the destruction of the records, the school district must inform the parents or eligible student the records may be needed by the parents or eligible student for social security benefits or other purposes.
-For purposes of policy, "no longer needed to provide educational services" means that a record is no longer relevant to the provision of instruction, support, or related services and it is no longer needed for accountability and audit purposes.
-At a minimum, a record needed for accountability and audit purposes must be retained for five years after completion of the activity for which funds were used.
+In the absence of parent or an eligible student's request to destroy the records, the District must maintain the records for at least three years after an individual is determined to be no longer eligible for special education.

-The school district will cooperate with the juvenile justice system in sharing information contained in permanent student records regarding students who have become involved POLICY with the juvenile justice system.
+The school district will cooperate with the juvenile justice system in sharing information contained in permanent student records regarding students who have become involved with the juvenile justice system.
 The school district will enter into an interagency agreement with the juvenile justice agency (agencies) involved.